shdq/udacity-scholarships/bertelsmann-cloud-track/60-days-udacity.md

 **Link of the day**

-A great tutorial to make a pull request on Github https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github
+A great tutorial about how to make a pull request on Github https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github

 **Quote of the day:**